rdkcentral/meta-rdk-broadband-apps/docs/device-prerequisites.md

 # Device Prerequisites

-This page outlines the hardware and storage requirements for devices running containerized applications with the RDK Broadband Apps Framework.
+This page outlines the hardware and storage requirements for devices to run containerized applications.

 ## Flash Layout Requirements

-To support containerized applications, devices must have dedicated flash partitions with the following minimum sizes:
+To support containerized applications, devices must have the following dedicated **writeable** flash partitions with minimum sizes and mount points as specified:

 | Partition | Minimum Size | Mount Point | Purpose | Writable |
 |-----------|--------------|-------------|---------|----------|